ymuichiro/quick_learning_symbol_en/03_account.md

 ## 3.4 Tips for use
 ### Encryption and signatures

-Both private key and public key generated as accounts can be used for conventional encryption and digital signatures.
+Both private and public keys generated for an account can be used for conventional encryption and digital signatures.
 Data confidentiality and legitimacy can be verified on a p2p (end-to-end) basis, even if applications have reliability issues.

 #### Advance preparation: generating Bob account for connectivity test
 ```js